-Candidates for the position of director shall inform the board of directors of any appointments as director, chairman of the board of directors and/or CEO, member of a supervisory board or executive board or chairman of an executive board that they hold in other companies, whether the head office of such companies is located in France or abroad (including membership in the board committees of these companies), so that the board of directors, assisted by the nomination committee, can verify: i) that the candidates are in compliance (and will be after being appointed as directors) with the legal limits imposed on multiple offices and hold no more than four (4) other mandates in listed companies, including foreign companies, outside of the Group, and ii) that any potential Conflict of Interest has been dispelled.
+Candidates to the board shall inform the chairman, the vice-chairman and the chairman of the nomination committee, of any office as director, chairman of the board of directors and/or CEO, member of a supervisory board or executive board or chairman of an executive board that they hold in other companies, whether the head office of such companies is located in France or abroad (including membership in the board committees of these companies).
+This prior information allows them to (i) ensure compliance with the legal limits imposed on multiple offices and that the directors do not hold more than four (4) other mandates in listed companies, including foreign companies, outside the Group.
+This information also allows the latter to anticipate any potential Conflict of Interest.